 Jump to:

-I was inspired to make this variation of a classic recipe, Insalata Caprese, after making a large batch of Roasted Cherry Tomatoes.
-The flavours of the tomatoes are so delicious that I have enjoyed using them in different ways.
-This was one of my favourites.
+- I was inspired to make this variation of a classic recipe, Insalata Caprese.
+The flavours of the roasted tomatoes are so delicious that I have enjoyed using them in different ways, this being one of my favourites.

 Please see the recipe card further along in the post for exact quantities of ingredients and the full method.